 A well though set of categories, where visitors can focus their attention:

-They should be focused enough to gather attention but wide enough to make easy to put content into.
+They should be focused enough to gather attention but wide enough to make it easy to put content into.

-You need content, lots of content, and this is one of the most difficult part of the process, there’s only so much knowledge in your head to pour into a forum – no one can know it all – you’re going to start strong, posting content you’re good about, once you’re empty reposting from other sites with references.
+You need content, lots of content, and this is one of the most difficult parts of the process, there’s only so much knowledge in your head to pour into a forum – no one can know it all – you’re going to start strong, posting content you’re good about, once you’re empty reposting from other sites with references.
 That’s why you need to have a team, I mean a group of people that share your WHY.
 PSMs are busy folks, putting out some fires here and there, managing conflicts, deadlines, stakeholders… and hardly at the end of the day: oh!
 I have to post on the forum.

 Now comes promotion and monetizing strategies (the chicken and the egg)

 7. You need to promote your site (the chicken)

 Promoting a forum is no different from promoting a website: a daunting task.

 Depending on your persona, you need to carefully choose a promotion channel, either paid or free.
 Usually paid promotion channels are good to get quick results, they provide a kick-start on your forum but come with a hefty bill, whereas a free promotion channel might drive visitors but more work is required to keep things moving.